srinivas-codezyng/FetchImage/README.md

 # FetchImage

-`FetchImage` is a Swift package that makes it easy to download images using [`Nuke`](https://github.com/kean/Nuke) and display them in SwiftUI apps
+`FetchImage` is a Swift package that makes it easy to download images using [`Nuke`](https://github.com/kean/Nuke) and display them in SwiftUI apps.

-> **Note**.
-This is an API preview.
-It is not battle-tested yet, and might change in the future.

 ## Overview

-`FetchImage` is an observable object (`ObservableObject`) that allows you to manage the download of a single image and observe the results of the download.
-All of the changes to the download state are published using properties marked with `@Published` property wrapper.
+`FetchImage` is an observable object ([`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject)) that allows you to manage the download of an image and observe the results of the download.

 ```swift
 public final class FetchImage: ObservableObject, Identifiable {